Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "One of the oldest human needs is having someone to wonder where you are when you don't come home at night. "
+> "Your chances of success in any undertaking can always be measured by your belief in yourself."
-> — **Margaret Mead**
+> — **Robert Collier**

 ---

-_Last updated: 20 April 2025 ⏳_
+_Last updated: 21 April 2025 ⏳_